-Dual engine outboards are coupled at the tiller arms by a tie bar.
-The outboards must be aligned with each other to provide maximum stability on straight ahead runs and proper tracking through corners.
+The outboards must be aligned with each other to provide maximum stability on straightahead runs and proper tracking through corners.
 If damage has ever occurred with the outboards or steering system, the outboards may have to be realigned.

 Some autopilot systems have engine position sensors mounted to the hydraulic steering cylinder.
 The sensor bracket can contact the transom when the engines are fully tilted up and damage the autopilot, engine rigging or transom.
-Monitor the bracket and rigging while engines are tilting to determine the best position for your application.
+Monitor the bracket and rigging while engines are tilting to determine the best position.